OPERATOR: Hello, Cigar Order Hotline. How may I help you?

 CALLER: Wow.
 I’m glad I called.

 OPERATOR: Actually, machine-made cigars are very popular.
-They even outsell the premium handmade cigars every year.
-But since you're looking to move up to a better made cigar, how many cigars would you like to purchase?
+They even outsell the handmade premium cigars every year.
+But since you’re looking to move up to a higher quality cigar, how many cigars would you like to purchase?

 CALLER: I guess a box would do.
 That would last me awhile.

 OPERATOR: Very good.
-Do you have an idea of how much you'd like to spend?
-That will help determine what cigar might be best for your budget.
+Do you have an idea of how much you’d like to spend?
+That will help determine which premium cigar might be best for your budget.